Fangface

-Fangface is a 22-minute Saturday morning cartoon produced by Ruby-Spears Productions for ABC that aired from September 9, 1978, to November 11, 1979.
-The executive producers were Joe Ruby and Ken Spears, and this was their first cartoon they made after they left Hanna-Barbera.
+Fangface is an American Saturday morning cartoon produced by Ruby-Spears Productions for ABC.
+It premiered on September 9, 1978 and ended on November 10, 1979, with a total of 24 episodes over the course of 2 seasons.
+The executive producers were Joe Ruby and Ken Spears.

+Fangface appears in the third season of Jellystone! as the werewolf form of El Kabong.

 Overview

-Similar in format to Scooby-Doo with elements of the Tasmanian Devil and I Was a Teenage Werewolf, Fangface features four teenagers — buff and handsome leader Biff; his brainy and beautiful girlfriend Kim; short, stocky and pugnacious Puggsy; and tall, skinny simpleton Sherman Fangsworth, who transforms into a werewolf upon seeing a full moon and back into a human whenever he sees the sun.
-Puggsy and Sherman are based on Leo Gorcey and Huntz Hall of the Bowery Boys films.
+Highly derivative of Scooby-Doo with elements from the Tasmanian Devil and I Was a Teenage Werewolf as well, Fangface features four teenagers — buff and handsome leader Biff, his brainy and beautiful dusky-skinned girlfriend Kim, short, stocky and pugnacious Puggsy and tall, skinny simpleton Sherman "Fangs" Fangsworth, who transforms into the werewolf Fangface when he sees the moon or even a picture of the moon.
+Puggsy and Fangs are based on Leo Gorcey and Huntz Hall of the Bowery Boys films.